 Child injured in Opa-locka shooting

-A 12-year-old child was injured Monday afternoon after a bullet hit a car window cutting his neck.
+A 12-year-old boy was injured Monday afternoon after the car he was in was shot in Opa-locka.

 View CBS News In